Quality assurance

 At the University of Antwerp we ensure the quality of our programmes.
 Every programme goes through a six-year quality assurance cycle.

-A peer review in year 6 concludes this cycle.
-The study programme conducts a self-reflection has discussions with internal and external experts, and with an independent student.
+A peer review in year six concludes the cycle.
+The study programme conducts a self-reflection and has discussions with internal and external experts and with an independent student.
+On the 18th and 19th of December the peer review team visited the cluster of Linguistics and Literary Studies programmes and decided to confirm its confidence in the programmes.

 Facts and figures